greischarlab/presymptomatic-transmission/README.md

 the predicted values of the linear regressions to assess statistical uncertainty.

 Data was cleaned separately and loaded in directly at the beginning of the code.
-For the norovirus data, this involved simple reformatting from the noroData.rds file found in the supplementary material of Ge *et al*., 2023, as well as averaging viral shedding values for multiple samples taken at the same time point.
+For the norovirus data, this involved simple reformatting of the data from the noroData.rds file found in the supplementary material of Ge *et al*., 2023, as well as averaging viral shedding values for time points where multiple samples are reported to be taken.
 For the SARS-CoV-2 data, this involved visually data mining the shedding and symptom onset data from Figure 2 in Zhou *et al*., 2023 using the metaDigitise package.

 # Mechanistic within-host model